James Scarlett (2000 Trees / ArcTanGent) – Interview

 Honestly, I think it’s coming this summer.
 If you told me twelve years ago that I’d ever book At The Drive-In, I wouldn’t have believed it.
 So the fact that At The Drive-In are going to stand on my stage, playing my festival, and I booked them…I just can’t get my head around it.

-Always, this sounds a bit cheesy, but the thing I love most is sharing.
+This might sound a bit cheesy, but the thing I love most is sharing.
 I put this festival together with my best friends, and I’m booking my favourite bands and sharing it with them.
 There’ll be moments during the festival where I’m stood at the side of the stage watching a band, and it’s just an amazing feeling.

 Click below to start reading Why Do Good Bands Break Up? for free!